HuMoN-Research-Lab/VisualizationGoProMocap/README.md

 - add bones to armature object with heads and tails at correct empty positions
 - parent the heads and tails of bones to correct empty objects
 - register a custom handler function that will adjust the position of each empty for every frame
-- set keyframes of bones on every frame to save animation
+- set keyframes of bones' location and rotation on every frame to save animation
 - create mesh with vertex groups and parent to armature
+- assign material to mesh
+- Export png frames
+- Export XML data for each frame